Pragya-Ghosh/VIS-Analysis-of-Influenza/README.md

 - **Influenza C** viruses cause mild illnesses and do not seem to cause epidemics.
 - **Influenza D** viruses mainly affect cattle and do not infect humans.

-Monitoring and analyzing influenza case data is essential for public health as it helps identify seasonal trends, monitor outbreaks, and guide effective intervention strategies.
+Monitoring and analyzing influenza case data is essential for public health as it helps identify seasonal trends, track potential outbreaks, and guide effective intervention strategies.

 ## Data Source
-The dataset used in this project is titled “Influenza Positive Tests Reported to CDC by Clinical Laboratories, National Summary, 2023-24 Season”, covering the period up to the week ending June 29, 2024.
+The dataset used in this project is titled **“Influenza Positive Tests Reported to CDC by Clinical Laboratories, National Summary, 2023-24 Season”**, covering the period up to the week ending June 29, 2024.
 The data is sourced from the [CDC Flu Weekly Reports](https://www.cdc.gov/flu/weekly/index.htm).

 For this project, the dataset was processed to focus on the number of positive cases for Influenza Type A and Type B each week.